scrabbletank/farhome-rules/rulesdoc.md

 #### Alluring Presence
 *Requires proficiency in Conversation*

 Using your fae allure you can attempt to charm a humanoid creature.
-They make a Willpower save against your Conversation, on fail they are charmed by you until you release them.
+They make a Willpower save against your Conversation, on failure they are charmed by you until you release them.
 They become infatuated with you to the point they will follow every command as long as it does not bring harm to them.
 You may have up to your Charisma score in creatures under your charm at any time.
 If the charmed creature takes damage they make their saving throw again, ending the effect on success.

 #### Enchantment
 *Requires 8th Level*